TABConf/2023.tabconf.com/index.md

 **Afterpartys!**

-See [last year's website](https://2022.tabconf.com/)for a good sense of what TABConf programming is like.
+See [last year's website](https://2022.tabconf.com/) for a sense of what TABConf programming is like.

 * * *